pressbooks/pressbooks/readme.txt

 = 2.4 =
 * Requires WordPress 4.1.
 * Refined export logic to ensure that parts are handled properly under all circumstances.
-* Refined parsing of chapter subsections; this feature no longer requires the use of the `<section>` tag.
+* Refined parsing of chapter subsections; this feature no longer requires the use of the ` ` tag.
 * Subsections are now parsed in front- and back-matter as well.
 * Support for a centralized fonts folder in the themes directory.
 * Fixed bug that broke the running head in PDF exports.